 In times of crisis and uncertainty, cybersecurity teams must stay alert and proactively work to make sure that employees across their organization are not caught with their guard down.
-This effort takes many forms, but the two that show great promise during times such as these are awareness and training as well as prioritizing the mental health of employees.
+This effort takes many forms, but the two that show great promise during times such as these are awareness and training and prioritizing employees' mental health.

 Ultimately, cybercriminals are looking to exploit areas of weakness - whether it’s forgetting to turn on 2FA or clicking on a link in a seemingly innocent email.
 Both of these examples of opportunities for cyber incidents are what most would describe as human error.
 Implementing a virtual awareness and training program, or holding weekly security training detailing the most common cyber attacks and how to spot them in the day-to-day may be what organizations need to stay alert and aware as change continues to occur.

 Especially in sectors such as hospitals and healthcare, prioritizing awareness and training is essential (if you're in the healthcare sector, check out our PDF of the most common attacks during times of crisis and security controls to prioritize during the COVID-19 pandemic PDF).
 The DDoS attack on Health and Human Services was only the beginning.
 It’s also worth noting that while many of these data breaches are designed to manifest quickly and cause disruption quickly, some of the most sophisticated state actors will be taking advantage of organizations that are preoccupied with maintaining day-to-day operations and shifting to remote work by taking a longer-term approach to creating disruption.
-For example, some sophisticated cybercriminals will plant malware inside a piece of critical infrastructure, only to have it manifest months down the road.
+For example, some sophisticated cybercriminals will plant malware inside a piece of critical infrastructure, only to manifest it months later.